 This picture with my new short wig was taken in the Warwick Regis Hotel lobby while waiting for the other girls to meet me in the bar for cocktails.

-I don’t do pictures too often but this one taken in the hotel lobby with the bar in the background.
-I bought the Moto jacket this last summer but had the skirt already and fortunately the zippers matched.
+I don’t do crossdressed pictures too often but, this one taken in the hotel lobby with the bar in the background.
+San Francisco is a special place so I make an exception while there.

 I have been wearing high heels for many years and pretty much putting up with the pain.
-The toes are smashed together in a triangle like the bow of a boat and bent upward until I walk a few feet barefoot.
-A couple of years ago I discovered Vivian Lou Insoles which are shown in the picture below.
+The toes are smashed together in a triangle like the bow of a boat.
+My toes are bent upward until I walk a few feet barefoot.

-Vivian Lou insoles help a great deal but the old ice trick makes the shoes even more comfortable.
-I wrote about this a couple of years ago on my other site www.chicladies.org but have recently made a discovery that makes it even better.
-I was getting ready to go to a Vanity Club outing in Atalanta and had two new pairs of pumps to wear.
+Vivian Lou insoles help a great deal but the old ice trick makes high heels even more comfortable.
+A couple of years ago I wrote about this technique on my other site www.chicladies.org.
+Recently I made a discovery that makes it even better.
+I was getting ready to go to a Vanity Club outing in Atalanta and had two new pairs of high heel pumps to wear.

-I did this three times on one shoe and the other needed a fourth time putting them on in between to check the fit.
+I did this three times on one shoe but the other needed a fourth time.
+I put them on in between to check the fit.
 When the water froze each night it expanded gently stretching the shoe a little each time.
-The shoes pictured above are satin but the ones I did multiple times were black kid and black patent leather.
+The high heels pictured above are satin but the ones I did multiple times were black kid and black patent leather.